remizaidan/ProjectMaker/README.md

 README
 ======

-This repository contains three scripts to manage small C++ projects that are meant to work mostly standalone with minimal external dependence.
+This repository contains scripts to manage small C++ projects that are meant to work mostly standalone with minimal external dependence.

 You can read the story behind this project and find more docmentation here: <br>